Cobra (2022 film): Plot

 After a clue from Sudoku, Mathi receives a call from the person, who is Mathi's doppelgänger, and he challenges Mathi to save himself from him.
 An unexpected turn of events reveals "Mathi" to be Kathirvelan "Kathir", Mathi's schizophrenic long-lost twin brother, and the doppelgänger who challenged Kathir is the real Mathi.
-Since Mathi killed the cop for insulting their mother, who received a sentence of hanging after being sentenced to prison for murder, they have been living separately since childhood.
+Since Mathi killed the cop for insulting their mother, who was hanged after being sentenced to prison for murder, they have been living separately since childhood.
 Rishi sends men to capture Mathi, but Kathir manages to kill them.
 Mathi had been holding a grudge against Kathir, as he was responsible for the death of his girlfriend, Jennifer Rosario, who was the daughter of the Kolkata city commissioner Rosario.
-Jennifer's relatives threw Mathi away on a boat which reached Thailand, and the police arrested him as a criminal and sentenced him to seven years in prison.
-Mathi learns about Kathir's identity as Cobra and plans to seek vengeance for Jennifer's death, where he reveals that he was the one who was sending clues about the assassinations to Interpol.
+Jennifer's relatives threw Mathi away on a boat, which reached Thailand, and the police arrested him as a criminal and sentenced him to seven years in prison.
+Mathi learns about Kathir's identity as Cobra and plans to seek vengeance for Jennifer's death, revealing that he was the one who was sending clues about the assassinations to Interpol.

-Mathi hands over Kathir to Aslan, where Anand Subramaniam, the investigating officer and Rishi's mole, takes Kathir's help to capture Mathi.
-Kathir brings them to Mathi's hideout, which is an under-constructed mall.
-Rishi and his men arrive, and a fight ensues between the gang and Kathir, where he successfully subdues them.
+Mathi hands Kathir to Aslan, where Anand Subramaniam, the investigating officer and Rishi's mole, takes Kathir's help to capture Mathi.
+Kathir brings them to Mathi's hideout, which is an under-construction mall.
+Rishi and his men arrive, and a fight ensues between the gang and Kathir, in which he successfully subdues them.
 Mathi confronts Kathir about Jennifer's death.
 Kathir reveals that he had arranged for Mathi and Jennifer to leave for Bangladesh, but her father and relatives followed and killed her.
 After clearing the misunderstanding, Kathir reveals that he killed Jennifer's relatives and locks Mathi in a room.
 Kathir kills Rishi and his men single-handedly but gets shot and succumbs to his injuries, leaving Mathi and Bhavana devastated.

-Cast

-The uncredited cast includes Kumar Natarajan as the Chief Minister of Odisha and Anjana Appukuttan as Kumaresan's wife.